Materials-Consortia/optimade-python-tools/README.md

 This repository contains a library of tools for implementing and consuming [OPTIMADE](https://www.optimade.org) APIs using Python.
 Server implementations can make use of the supported MongoDB (v4) and Elasticsearch (v6) database backends, or plug in a custom backend implementation.
-The package also contains a server validator tool, which may be called from the shell or used as a GitHub Action from [optimade-validator-action](https://github.com/Materials-Consortia/optimade-validator-action).
+The package also contains a server validator tool, which may be called from the shell (`optimade-validator`) or used as a GitHub Action from [optimade-validator-action](https://github.com/Materials-Consortia/optimade-validator-action).

 ## Status